azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 3. Tesedt to make sure these connections work.
 	- Ran the Channel_A_Ext_Conn_1.cpp file.
 		- LCD correctly displayed BUTTON LOW or BUTTON HIGH depending on the button state.
-   		- The button itslef also lit up the internal LED.
+   		- The button itself also lit up the internal LED.

 ## Channel A Temperature Sensor
 1. This is to test the temperature sensor.